Twitter Facebook Pinterest Google+ Subscribe to our CSS

 Bride's Mother (Divorced):

-Mrs Jean Spencer request the pleasure of...
+Mrs Jean Spencer requests the pleasure of...

 Bride's Mother Remarried: